 The following optional settings and tools can help you refine your load balancing configuration.

 The Statistics screens in the Configuration utility provide a great deal of information about the 3-DNS Controller.
-For example, you can monitor server performance and view limit settings in the Server and Virtual Server Metrics statistics screen.
-For more information, see Chapter 6, Administration and Monitoring .
+For example, you can monitor server performance and view limits settings in the Server and Virtual Server Metrics statistics screen.
+For more information, see the 3-DNS Reference Guide, Chapter 6, Administration and Monitoring .